zense/IIITB-StudentKit/docs/events.md

 ![](images/events/fifa1.jpg)

 ##Infin8
-Infin8 is an intra college cultural festival conducted by Iiitb every year. it involves various events under a variety of genres where the students of our college participate with enthusiasm and competition. food stalls are invited and this action packed 3 day fest is throughly enjoyed by all the students of the college.
+Infin8 is an intra college cultural festival conducted by IIITB every year.
+It involves various events under a variety of genres where the students of our college participate with enthusiasm and competition.
+Food stalls are invited and this action packed 3 day fest is throughly enjoyed by all the students of the college.
 ![](images/events/infin8_1.jpg)

 ![](images/events/infin8_2.jpg)